The Railway Series: Origins

 James the Red Engine was notable as the first book to be illustrated by C. Reginald Dalby, perhaps the most famous of the Railway Series artists, and certainly the most controversial due to the criticism later aimed at him by Awdry.
-Dalby illustrated every volume up to Percy the Small Engine (1956), and also produced new illustrations for The Three Railway Engines and made changes to those of Thomas the Tank Engine.
+Dalby illustrated every volume up to Percy the Small Engine (1956) and also produced new illustrations for The Three Railway Engines and made changes to those of Thomas the Tank Engine in 1949 and 1950, respectively.

-Successive books would introduce such popular characters as Annie and Clarabel, Percy the Small Engine and Toby the Tram Engine.

 In making the stories as real as possible, Awdry took a lot of inspiration from a number of sources in his extensive library and found the Railway Gazette's "Scrapheap" column particularly useful as a source of unusual railway incidents that were recreated for The Railway Series characters.

 Awdry continued working on The Railway Series until 1972, when Tramway Engines (book 26 in the series) was published.
-However, he had been finding it increasingly difficult to come up with ideas for new stories, and after this he felt that "the well had run dry" and so decided that the time had come to retire.
-He wrote no further Railway Series volumes, but later wrote a spin-off story (Thomas's Christmas Party) for the television series, and expanded versions of some of his earlier stories, as well as writing The Island of Sodor: Its People, History and Railways.
-In addition, he wrote a number of short stories and articles for Thomas the Tank Engine Annuals.
+However, he had been finding it increasingly difficult to come up with ideas for new stories.
+After this, he felt that "the well had run dry" and so decided that the time had come to retire.
+He wrote no further Railway Series volumes but later wrote a spin-off story (Thomas' Christmas Party) for the television series, and expanded versions of some of his earlier stories, as well as writing The Island of Sodor: Its People, History and Railways.
+In addition, he wrote a number of short stories and articles for the annuals.